stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_borderdistancefrom/_index.md

 ---
+title: Aspose::Words::PageSetup::get_BorderDistanceFrom method
-title: get_BorderDistanceFrom
+linktitle: get_BorderDistanceFrom
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets a value that indicates whether the specified page border is measured from the edge of the page or from the text it surrounds.
+description: Aspose::Words::PageSetup::get_BorderDistanceFrom method.
+Gets or sets a value that indicates whether the specified page border is measured from the edge of the page or from the text it surrounds in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words/pagesetup/get_borderdistancefrom/